bowmnath/cis-457-w22/activities/week-13-ethernet.md

     Pokemon if
     * the number of Pokemon grows by 150 each generation?
     * the number of Pokemon doubles every generation?

+29. Large fast-food chains will sometimes have multiple lanes in their drive-throughs.
+    Typically the lanes will take turns when merging into one lane, so a driver from Lane 1 will go, then Lane 2, then Lane 1 again, and so on.
+    What kind of queueing policy is this if we assume...
+    * drivers in both lanes take the same amount of time to order?
+    * drivers in Lane 1 take twice as long to order, so two cars from Lane 2 get through for every car in Lane 1?

+30. Give a few examples of types of DNS records that do *not* contain IP addresses and explain what they contain instead.

+31. Consider switched Ethernet with a full-duplex connection, meaning that traffic can move in both directions at the same time without causing a collision.
+    Why is a random-access MAC protocol a good choice in this case?